Global Information Assurance Certification

 Global Information Assurance Certification (GIAC) is an information security certification entity that specializes in technical and practical certification as well as new research in the form of its GIAC Gold program.
 SANS Institute founded the certification entity in 1999 and the term GIAC is trademarked by The Escal Institute of Advanced Technologies.

 GIAC provides a set of vendor-neutral computer security certifications linked to the training courses provided by the SANS.
 GIAC is specific to the leading edge technological advancement of IT security in order to keep ahead of "black hat" techniques.
 Papers written by individuals pursuing GIAC certifications are presented at the SANS Reading Room on GIAC's website.

-Initially all SANS GIAC certifications required a written paper or "practical" on a specific area of the certification in order to achieve the certification.
-In April 2005, the SANS organization changed the format of the certification by breaking it into two separate levels.
-The "silver" level certification is achieved upon completion of a multiple choice exam.
-The "gold" level certification can be obtained by completing a research paper and has the silver level as a prerequisite.
+In March 2021, GIAC introduced CyberLive, a new hands-on testing format that assesses real-world cybersecurity skills in a virtual environment, alongside its traditional multiple-choice exams.

-As of August 27, 2022, GIAC has granted 173,822 certifications worldwide.
+In December 2024, GIAC has rebranded its long-standing certifications as Practitioner Certifications, which include well-known qualifications like the GIAC Certified Forensic Examiner (GCFE).
+These certifications are aimed at validating professionals' abilities in real-world work environments, making them suitable for newcomers to the field as well as seasoned practitioners looking to enhance their skills and responsibilities in cybersecurity.
+In addition to this reclassification, GIAC has launched its new Applied Knowledge Certifications, designed to elevate testing standards and challenge candidates to showcase their mastery through hands-on, CyberLive exams that assess both their knowledge and practical skills.
+To achieve the prestigious designations of GIAC Security Professional or GIAC Security Expert, candidates are required to earn both Practitioner and Applied Knowledge Certifications, reflecting a comprehensive proficiency in the field.

-SANS GIAC Certifications
+GIAC Practitioner Certifications

-Certifications listed as 'unavailable' are not listed in official SANS or GIAC sources, and are found elsewhere.
-They are not the same as retired courses.
+GIAC Practitioner Certifications are primarily based on individual SANS courses, providing a focused assessment of the skills and knowledge acquired from those specific training programs.
+As of November 2025, GIAC has organized its certifications into nine "Cyber Specialties."
+Below is the list of Practitioner Certifications arranged according to this categorization.